What is Augmented Reality?

-“Just as the “CrackBerry” phenomenon and internet addiction are concerns, an over-reliance on augmented reality could mean that people are missing out on what’s right in front of them. […] There are also privacy concerns.
+“Just as the “CrackBerry” phenomenon and internet addiction are concerns, an over-reliance on augmented reality could mean that people are missing out on what's right in front of them. […] There are also privacy concerns.
 Image-recognition software coupled with AR will, quite soon, allow us to point our phones at people, even strangers, and instantly see information from their Facebook, Twitter, Amazon, LinkedIn or other online profiles.
-With most of these services people willingly put information about themselves online, but it may be an unwelcome shock to meet someone, only to have him instantly know so much about your life and background.”―Kevin Bonsor, How Stuff Works: Augmented Reality
+With most of these services people willingly put information about themselves online, but it may be an unwelcome shock to meet someone, only to have him instantly know so much about your life and background.” — Kevin Bonsor.
+(2001-2014) How Augmented Reality Works.
+How Stuff Works.

 A Look at Wildlife

-The first scene in wildlife art by Animat Habitat™ is an interactive journey with an elephant, with the goal of creating a connection with our natural world through a gizmo of our mediacentric culture.
-With our developer Mai El-Awini and her expertise in AR technology, the White Elephant comic book and companion app may be a more immersive experience than was traditionally possible in print or in animation alone.
-More on Animat Habitat™ bringing comic book illustrations to life on our project page, here.
+Scene one at Animat Habitat™ is an interactive journey with an elephant, with the goal of creating a connection with our natural world through a gizmo of our media-centric culture.
+With developer Mai El-Awini and her expertise in AR technology, White Elephant — comic book and companion app is made a more immersive experience than was traditionally possible in print or in animation alone.

 Register for membership behind the scenes of White Elephant.